maibennett/website_github/exampleSite/content/projects/nfl.md

 - Proactivity and attention to detail.
 - Contextual knowledge about football and NFL functioning.
 Interest in the topic is considered a plus.

-The position would be 10-15 hrs/week (paid), depending on availability, and the ideal starting data would be Dec 12th (flexible depending on availability). *There would be a 1.5-2 wk break for the holidays*.
+The position would be 10-15 hrs/week (paid), depending on availability, and the ideal starting date would be Dec 12th (flexible depending on availability). *There would be a 1.5-2 wk break for the holidays*.

 {{% notice info %}}
 If you are interested in applying, **fill out the [following form](https://forms.gle/y7e72BNenAdP9qnZA) by Dec 1st**